Khartoum (1966 film): Critical reception

-On Rotten Tomatoes, the film has an average rating of 7/10.

-In the 21st century, popular historian Alex von Tunzelmann criticized the film for factual inaccuracies and Olivier's unrealistic accent and blackface makeup.
+On the review aggregate website Rotten Tomatoes, 100% of 10 critics gave the film a positive review, with an average rating of 7/10.
+In the 21st century, historian Alex von Tunzelmann criticized the film for "factual inaccuracies" and Olivier's "unrealistic accent" and blackface makeup.
 Literature professor Edward Said criticized Khartoum for what he described as a pro-colonial propagandistic portrayal of good versus evil by clashing "despotically violent Arab masculinity against a noble, rational Western one."
+Conversely, editor Dennis Schwartz described the film as "a visually stunning historical epic, smartly acted and lavishly produced, that gives one a good look at that period’s political intrigues but does little to tell us about the two religious zealots–Gordon and the Mahdi."

-Film director Martin Scorsese said Khartoum was one of his guilty pleasures.
-"Charlton Heston... is marvelous; and Laurence Olivier has a lot of fun as the Mahdi, with a space between his front teeth.
+In a 1978 article for Film Comment, Martin Scorsese wrote Khartoum was one of his guilty pleasures: "Charlton Heston... is marvelous; and Laurence Olivier has a lot of fun as the Mahdi, with a space between his front teeth.
 It isn't very good filmmaking, but it has a mystical quality about it.
 This was a holy war.
 At the end – when Mahdi killed Gordon, and then six months later he died himself – it was as if the two of them canceled each other out, religiously and historically.
 It's a story I want to be told, over and over again, like a fairy tale."

-Editor Dennis Schwartz described the film as "a visually stunning historical epic, smartly acted and lavishly produced, that gives one a good look at that period’s political intrigues but does little to tell us about the two religious zealots–Gordon and the Mahdi."

 Accolades

+Home media

+Khartoum was released on Blu ray on 3 December 2018.